ndhorton/rb130/rb139/questions1.md

 p results # => [0, 1, 3, 6, 10, 15]
 ```

+On line 5, we initialize local variable `arr` to an array, `[1, 2, 3, 4, 5]`.
+On line 6, we initialize local variable `results` to the array `[0]`.

+Next, on line 8, we call the `for_each_in` method with `arr` passed as argument, implicitly passing a block defined over lines 8-11.

+A block is one of the ways Ruby implements a closure.
+A closure is a general programming concept that allows programmers to save a "chunk of code" (which we can think of as an anonymous function or method) to be passed around and executed later.
+A closure binds to the surrounding artifacts (such as local variables) at the point in our program where the closure is defined, "closing over" the surrounding context that the code chunk needs in order to be executed later.

+We can think of closures as like anonymous methods, or anonymous functions, but with an environment attached, which in Ruby is called the closure's "binding".
+A closure will bind the in-scope local variables initialized before the closure is created.

+The `for_each_in` method is defined on lines 1-3 with one parameter, `arr`, which on this invocation is assigned the array referenced by the `arr` local variable initialized on line 5, which we passed as argument to the method.
+The `arr` parameter is a method-local variable and is not the same variable as the one passed as argument, they simply have the same name and on this invocation point to the same object.
+This is not a case of variable shadowing either, since methods have self-contained scope with respect to local variables.

+Within the body of the method definition, on line 2, we call the `Array#each` method on method-local variable `arr` with a `{ ... }` block.
+The `each` method iterates through each element of `arr`, passing each in turn to the block to be assigned to block parameter `element`.
+Within the body of the block, we `yield` to the block passed to the `for_each_in` method with `element` passed as argument.

+When we use keyword `yield` in the context of the `for_each_in` method, execution jumps to the block defined on lines 8-11, where the current `element` integer is assigned to the block parameter `number`.

+Within the body of the block, we initialize block-local variable `total` to the return value of adding `number` to the element at index `-1` of the `results` array.
+This is the same local variable initialized on line 6.
+We are able to access it because the block bound the `results` local  variable when it was created.
+This is why we are able to mutate the `results` array on line 10, where we `push` block-local variable `total` to the end of the `results` array.
+Since `results` was initialized in the same scope (top-level) before (line 6) the block was created (line 8), the block can access `results` and the object it references, and we could even reassign the `results` variable to reference a different object if we wished.

+Even though the block is called from the self-contained local variable scope of `for_each_in`, the block on lines 8-11 can access the `results` variable from the scope in which it was created through its binding, even though the `for_each_in` method cannot access the `results` variable.

+This is why, when we pass `results` to `Kernel#p` on line 13, after `for_each_in` returns, the output will be `[0, 1, 3, 6, 10, 15]`.

+This example demonstrates local variable scope with respect to blocks; specifically, it demonstrates that, as a form of Ruby closure, a block will bind the in-scope local variables that it requires in order to execute, and retains access to those local variables through its binding, even though the block is executed from a different scope (the method scope where `yield` is used).

 32. Will this code raise an error?
 Why, or why not?